Mulch Calculator

 Skip the volcano mulch.
 Seriously.
 That mound piled against tree trunks causes rot, invites pests, and eventually girdles the tree.
 Leave 6-12 inches clear around the base.
 Your trees will be healthier, and you won't be dealing with disease issues later.

-How Much Area Does a Yard of Mulch Cover?
+How Much Area Does A Yard Cover?

 When to Refresh Mulch